Okinawan language: Moraic nasal

 The moraic nasal /N/ has been posited in most descriptions of Okinawan phonology.
 Like Japanese, /N/ (transcribed using the small capital /ɴ/) occupies a full mora and its precise place of articulation will vary depending on the following consonant.
 Before other labial consonants, it will be pronounced closer to a syllabic bilabial nasal [m̩], as in /ʔɴma/ [ʔm̩ma] qnma "horse".
 Before velar and labiovelar consonants, it will be pronounced as a syllabic velar nasal [ŋ̍], as in /biɴɡata/ [biŋ̍ɡata] bingata, a method of dying clothes.
 And before alveolar and alveolo-palatal consonants, it becomes a syllabic alveolar nasal /n̩/, as in /kaɴda/ [kan̩da] kanda "vine".
+In some varieties, it instead becomes a syllabic uvular nasal [ɴ̩].
 Elsewhere, its exact realization remains unspecified, and it may vary depending on the first sound of the next word or morpheme.
 In isolation and at the end of utterances, it is realized as a velar nasal [ŋ̍].

 Correspondences with Japanese

-There is a sort of "formula" for Ryukyuanizing Japanese words: turning e into i, ki into chi, gi into ji, o into u, and -awa into -ā.
-This formula fits with the transliteration of Okinawa into Uchinā and has been noted as evidence that Okinawan is a dialect of Japanese, however it does not explain unrelated words such as arigatō and nifēdēbiru (for "thank you").

 Orthography

 The Okinawan language was historically written using an admixture of kanji and hiragana.
+The traditional script of Okinawa is called 古文書.
+Before the Satsuma Invasion in 1609, Man'yōgana(万葉仮名) was used like in Japanese.

 The hiragana syllabary is believed to have first been introduced from mainland Japan to the Ryukyu Kingdom some time during the reign of king Shunten in the early thirteenth century.
 It is likely that Okinawans were already in contact with hanzi (Chinese characters) due to extensive trade between the Ryukyu Kingdom and China, Japan and Korea.
 However, hiragana gained more widespread acceptance throughout the Ryukyu Islands, and most documents and letters were exclusively transcribed using this script, in contrast to in Japan where writing solely in hiragana was considered "women's script".
 The Omoro Sōshi (おもろさうし), a sixteenth-century compilation of songs and poetry, and a few preserved writs of appointments dating from the same century were written solely in Hiragana.
 Kanji were gradually adopted due to the growing influence of mainland Japan and to the linguistic affinity between the Okinawan and Japanese languages.
 However, it was mainly limited to affairs of high importance and to documents sent towards the mainland.
 The oldest inscription of Okinawan exemplifying its use along with Hiragana can be found on a stone stele at the Tamaudun mausoleum, dating back to 1501.